 Filmmakers include pornography in their movies on a regular basis.
 Pornographic material has been finding its way into mainstream movies for decades.
-Moreover, this does not only happen in R-rated movies.
+Moreover, this does not only happen in R rated movies.
 For instance, in the following sample of movies from the 20th century a character is shown holding or flipping through a pornographic magazine: American Pie (1999), Trainspotting (1996), Home Alone (1990, PG), Splash (1984, PG), The Shining (1980) and On her Majesty’s Secret Service (1969).
-In Stripes (1981) the cover of a pornographic magazine fills the entire screen at one point.
+In Stripes (1981) the cover of a pornographic magazine fills the screen.
 In One Flew Over the Cuckoo’s Nest (1975) Jack Nicholson carries around a pornographic deck of cards.
 In other movies men watch pornographic movies, like in The Pelican Brief (1993, PG-13) and Lethal Weapon (1987).

-In the 21st century these types of inclusions may be more common because the consumption of pornography has been normalized.
-Pornographic material appears in the following sample of movies from this century: Snatched (2017), Mike and Dave Need Wedding Dates (2016), The Theory of Everything (2014, PG-13), This is the End (2013), Friday the 13th (2009), Harold and Kumar Escape From Guantanamo Bay (2008), Transformers (2007) and Charlie’s Angels: Full Throttle (2003).
+In the 21st century the normalization of the consumption of pornography has made these types of inclusions more common.
+Pornographic material appears in the following sample of feature films from this century: Snatched (2017), Mike and Dave Need Wedding Dates (2016), The Theory of Everything (2014, PG-13), This is the End (2013), Friday the 13th (2009), Harold and Kumar Escape From Guantanamo Bay (2008), Transformers (2007) and Charlie’s Angels: Full Throttle (2003).

-The inclusion of pornographic material in mainstream movies is one of the dozens of things I keep track of for my book on the sexualization of women in media and violence against women.
-The lists above are mere samples of the more exhaustive lists I provide in my book, which is now 700 pages long.
+The inclusion of pornographic material in feature films is one of the dozens of things I have been researching for my book on the sexualization of women in media and violence against women.
+The lists above are mere samples of the more exhaustive lists I provide in my book.

 © 2018 Alline Cormier